Trinidad and Tobago v United States (2018 FIFA World Cup qualification): Pre-match

 The match was played at the smaller Ato Boldon Stadium instead of Hasely Crawford Stadium due to the stadium's issues with its floodlights.
 Heavy rain in the days preceding the match meant that the field at Ato Boldon Stadium was soaked, impeding practice the day before the match on October 9.

 As Trinidad and Tobago were already eliminated from advancement to the World Cup, they included a number of young and untested players in their starting lineup rather than their usual starters, a common practice.

 Match

 Summary

-In the 17th minute, U.S. defender Omar Gonzalez deflected a cross from Panamanian Alvin Jones into the U.S. net, putting Panama up 1-0.
+In the 17th minute, U.S. defender Omar Gonzalez deflected a cross from Alvin Jones into the U.S. net, putting Trinidad and Tobago up 1-0.
 While Trinidad and Tobago had few reasonable chances in the first half, Jones doubled their lead nonetheless with a "blistering 35-yard strike".
 The U.S. brought in Clint Dempsey with hopes of creating more opportunities and managed to score a goal two minutes into the second half through Christian Pulisic, but their efforts were in vain as the Soca Warriors held them back until the final whistle.
-Since Panama and Honduras won, if the United States had even tied the match, they would have qualified for the World Cup.